awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux.md

 + Amazon Linux 2 is available as virtual machine images for on\-premises development and testing\.
 + Amazon Linux 2 comes with updated components: the Linux kernel, C library, compiler, and tools\.
 It also uses the systemd service and systems manager as opposed to System V init system in Amazon Linux AMI\.

 Elastic Beanstalk maintains platform versions with both Amazon Linux versions\.
-For details about supported platform versions, see [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+For details about supported platform versions, see [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.

 Amazon Linux 2 platform versions are incompatible with previous Amazon Linux AMI platform versions\.
 If you're migrating your Elastic Beanstalk application to Amazon Linux 2, read [Migrating Your Elastic Beanstalk Linux Application to Amazon Linux 2](using-features.migration-al.md)\.